flash62au/EngineDriver_Home/docs/operation/interface.rst

 |todo|

-Accessed from Throttle Screen by the :menuselection:`Menu --> Loco Sounds` or from the Status Bar if enabled with the ``In phone sounds button`` preference.
+Accessed from *Throttle Screen* by the :menuselection:`Menu --> Loco Sounds` or from the Status Bar if enabled with the `In phone sounds button <./configuration/preferences.html#in-phone-sounds-button>`_ preference.

 ----